atljp/THUG-SDL/README.md

 - Option to use "grind" in menus to go back (original Ps2 layout)
 - Support for Ps2 controls on gamepad and keyboard
 - Fix incorrect button prompts in textboxes and helper texts
-- Adjustable keys for Rail Drop Downs
+- Adjustable keys for Rail Drop Downs including directional DDs
 - Adjustable keys for Caveman
 - Adjustable keys for ladder/rail grab
 - Option to invert the x and/or y camera axis